GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

   - security
 ---

-_In this article, statements about `localhost` are valid for `127.0.0.1` and `[::1]` as well, since they both describe the local computer address, also called "loopback address".
+_In this post, statements about `localhost` are valid for `127.0.0.1` and `[::1]` as well, since they both describe the local computer address, also called "loopback address".
 Also, to keep things simple, the port number isn't specified._
 _So when you see `http://localhost`, read it as `http://localhost:{PORT}` or `http://127.0.0.1:{PORT}`._

 ## Summary